fxbriol/fxbriol.github.io/_pages/PN.md

 ## About

 Whether for computing an integral, solving an optimisation problem, or solving differential equations, numerical methods are one of the core tools of statistics and machine learning.
+Most of the numerical methods available come from the field of numerical analysis, where one of the common assumption is that a high level of accuracy can be obtain by for example obtaining more function values or using a finer mesh or step-size.
+In this settings, strong theoretical guarantees can usually be provided in the form of worst-case errors.

+Unfortunately, due to the increasing complexity and computational cost of modern statistical machine learning models, there are many application areas where obtaining more function values is simply not feasible.
+The worst-case theoretical guarantees are therefore not particularly useful since they are designed with an alternative setting in mind, and as a result can be overly pessimistic.

 Bayesian probabilistic numerical methods, a set of tools which aim to solve problems from numerical analysis using Bayesian inference.